sboettcher/lasertag/README.md

     echo "src mraa-upm http://iotdk.intel.com/repos/1.1/intelgalactic" > /etc/opkg/mraa-upm.conf
     opkg update
     opkg install libmraa0 upm

+A table with pin mappings for the mraa library can be found [here](http://iotdk.intel.com/docs/master/mraa/edison.html).

 You might also have to clone the upm repo and install it from source to compile some of the code here.
 In the cloned upm repo: